Kolibree: AR toothbrush

 In 2018 at CES Las Vegas, Kolibree introduced Magik, a kids' version of its toothbrush with Augmented Reality detection that helps children play with a smartphone App while cleaning their teeth.
 The toothbrush retailed for less than $30.

 "hum" by Colgate

 In August 2020, Colgate-Palmolive unveiled to Wall Street the "hum" smart toothbrush, developed in partnership with Kolibree.
 Reviews mentioned the toothbrush as being "extremely accurate" and "smaller and lighter" than other electric toothbrushes.

+Kolibree relaunches itself with Kolibree Kids

+In 2026 at CES Las Vegas, Kolibree introduced its new product Kolibree Kids : new app, new features, new toothrbush and new design.
+New Kolibree provides a brushing method for kids, doublled by education on how to wash their faces and hands.
+Developing good habits for kids, ending the brushing battle with parents, here are the two core missions of Kolibree Kids.
+Kolibree Kids is retained by Forbes as one of the top 10 health innovations.